rails/rails/guides/source/routing.md

 This will route to the `Admin::UserPermissions` controller.

 NOTE: Only the directory notation is supported.
-Specifying the controller with Ruby constant notation (eg. `:controller => 'Admin::UserPermissions'`) can lead to routing problems and results in a warning.
+Specifying the controller with Ruby constant notation (eg. `controller: 'Admin::UserPermissions'`) can lead to routing problems and results in a warning.

 ### Specifying Constraints